BentureIO/blog/_posts/2025-09-09-remote-work-that-pays-september-2025-job-market-update.md

 date: 2025-09-09
 ---

-If you've been watching the remote job space, you've probably felt it too.
+If you've been watching the AI training job market, you've probably felt it too.
 Something big is happening.
 And honestly, the numbers don't lie.

 Benture just hit record traffic, with more people than ever finding real, remote work.
 We're talking **117,868 unique views** and counting, with job seekers from **185 active positions** finding opportunities that actually pay.